joffroy59/Note-globale/Lists/Action Domotique List.md

   analysis.method as Method,
   file.ctime as Created,
   file.mtime as Modified
+FROM #domotique/action
+AND !"Assets"
+AND !"Templates"
+WHERE file.name !=this.file.name
-FROM #domotique/actions  AND !"Assets" AND !"Templates" SORT project.name, analysis.method ASC
+SORT project.name, analysis.method ASC
 ```